-Duke energy employees, contractors and suppliers are responsive on a 24-7-365 day a year basis and are ready to address all system emergencies that occur.
-Duke energy has a robust storm response plan, and all employees are expected to fill second roles during system emergencies with the goal of restoring the transmission system to normal as soon as possible.
-Planning for potential large scale storms and emergencies begins as soon as the weather forecast indicates the potential for an incident.
+Duke Energy employees, contractors and suppliers are responsive on a 24-7-365 day a year basis and are ready to address all system emergencies that occur.
+Duke Energy has a robust storm response plan, and all employees are expected to fill second roles during system emergencies with the goal of restoring the transmission system to normal as soon as possible.
+Planning for potential large-scale storms and emergencies begins as soon as the weather forecast indicates the potential for an incident.

-Duke Energy's internal work force will perform initial response, damage assessment, isolation of impacted facilities and development of corrective action plans in response to an emergency situation.
-Duke Energy will execute repairs in the field with a combination of its internal work force supported by external contract resources as necessary to respond to each emergency situation that arises.
-Duke Energy also employs on a regular and ongoing basis a significant number of qualified construction contract companies across Duke Energy that, while they are conducting scheduled construction and maintenance work, are fully prepared to respond immediately to small, medium and large scale emergencies on the system.
+Duke Energy's internal work force will perform initial response, damage assessment, isolation of impacted facilities and development of corrective action plans in response to an emergency.
+Duke Energy will execute repairs in the field with a combination of its internal work force supported by external contract resources as necessary to respond to each emergency that arises.
+Duke Energy also employs on a regular and ongoing basis a sizable number of qualified construction contract companies across Duke Energy that, while they are conducting scheduled construction and maintenance work, are fully prepared to respond immediately to small, medium and large-scale emergencies on the system.
 Among those companies providing support are traditional line construction contractors and specialty services such as helicopter inspection and damage survey, energized bare hand/hot stick services, specialty heavy construction equipment vendors, bridge/matting suppliers, rigging/hauling contractors and cable and termination services.
-Duke Energy has immediate access to all of these services when they become necessary.
+Duke Energy has immediate access to all these services when they become necessary.
 Due to Duke Energy's large geographic area, the affiliate companies can share resources and material between the companies when necessary.
-This allows one company that is not impacted greatly by a storm or disaster to send personnel to the affiliate company that is impacted the most, thus speeding restoration.
+This allows affiliates not impacted by a storm or disaster to send personnel to the affiliate company that is, thus speeding restoration.

 Duke Energy also maintains a sufficient stock of standard material across the territory and vendor agreements are in place to be able to support emergency restoration requirements.
-Duke Energy utilizes existing stock and specially designed spare parts and equipment to make permanent repairs and, as necessary, to make temporary repairs if circumstances require in order to accelerate restoration.
+Duke Energy utilizes existing stock and specially designed spare parts and equipment to make permanent repairs and, as necessary, to make temporary repairs if circumstances require to accelerate restoration.